 6. Send to All

-How to play: Another simple yet effective game: the rule is that no one can use their phones on the stag do when the whole group is together, and if they do, there’s a pretty steep price to pay.
+How to play: Another simple yet effective game, the rule for this one is that the stag can't use their phone on the stag do when the whole group is together, and if they do, there’s a pretty steep price to pay.